Vivekananda Kendra is a pan-India organization working for the overall advancement of marginalized communities.

 Location(s): Arunachal Pradesh and Assam

-Project Title(s): Medical Mobile Clinic and OPD Path-lab
+Project Title(s): Fighting malnutrition among women and children in tribal villages of Arunachal Pradesh, Mobile Clinic and OPD Path-lab

 IDRF has been supporting mobile medical clinics over the past two decades, in Arunachal Pradesh and Assam.
 The latest medical van was inaugurated in July 2014, in order to continue serving the medical needs of over 50,000 marginalized people from 35-40 of the most remote villages across Arunachal Pradesh and Assam.
 The van is used for free medical care for these villages, as well as conducting free medical camps several times a year.
 With the new van, the medical team is trying to reach out to even more remote villages, along the Indo-Myanmar borders of Arunachal Pradesh.